stefanoborini/stefanoborini.github.io/_posts/2019-02-26-molecular-builder-project.md

 ---
 category: project management
-title: Retrospective of an old project: How I discovered Agile before it was mainstream
+title: Retrospective of an old project - How I discovered Agile before it was mainstream
 ---

 These are the notes of a project I was part of, which followed a strict waterfall process.